ThinkingThoughts

 Now, enough of the bad and on to the good:

 7. Generous Friend: This friend has always got something to give.
 She never seems to mind giving or being there, even when you know you are asking too much.
 She won’t hesitate to buy you lunch, even if it’s her last ten bucks or she’s using a credit card…she will bring doughnuts in and call you first to share…she will pick up an extra Barbie at the store because she knows your daughter likes them and they were on sale.
 She may not be made of money, but she never hesitates to share what she has.
-Time may be another matter – often Generous Friend is very selfish with her time and doesn’t like to be imposed upon, or may be just way over-committed and have no time to give, and her generosity may be her way of making up for that.
+Time may be another matter – often Generous Friend may be way over-committed and have no time to give, and her generosity may be her way of making up for that.
 But she shows the love in the only way she can.

 8. Funny Friend: this friend may not be your favorite confidante, because she’s not all that deep, but damn she can make you laugh!
 She shows the love by interjecting as much silliness, fun, and entertainment into your life as she possibly can.
 Often Funny Friend is not someone who is comfortable with strong emotion or baring her soul, so again she shows the love the way she can, by keeping you joyful.
 There is enormous value in this; those who make us laugh are Heaven’s facilitators, I think, because I really think the road to Heaven is paved with laughter and joy.
 Funny Friend may truly love you and want to be there for you – she just isn’t very skilled at closeness and may feel really awkward with it.
 Laughter is her way of easing that awkwardness.
 Take her as she is, value her contribution, and love her.

 9. Deep Friend: This friend is the opposite of Funny Friend.
 She doesn’t laugh a lot or joke around, but she is always there to talk and analyze anything you want to analyze.
 If your husband has been ignoring you, she will discuss with you for hours what could be behind that and how it makes you feel, and will usually help you justify whatever you are feeling.
 Whatever it is, she can usually find a reason why it makes sense and is only to be expected.
 She is something of a yes-man, often, but not in a truly sycophantic way.
 She genuinely believes what she is saying or she wouldn’t say it, though she may recognize it later as being somewhat enabling.
-This is your go-to girl when you need to cry or reason through something.
+This is your go-to girl when you need to cry or reason through something, when you’re feeling really crappy about yourself, or when you’re genuinely bewildered by whatever it is that life is handing you.
+She’s deep, and wise, and borderline telepathic, and she’ll always help keep you sane.

 10. Crazy Friend: This is a wild one.
 This is the girl you do crazy things with, like when you TP’d the school principal’s house in high-school or rode down the interstate in the middle of the night in her convertible with the top down and your tops off, just so you could say you did.
 She will get you in trouble, you can bet on it, but you will love every minute.
 Unfortunately, you will probably mature faster than she, and may find her antics less amusing when you have responsibilities like a job and kids.